 - If you think this email is not actually a threat, click the Report False Positive icon on the far right of the list.

-- Do not whitelist this sender (recocommended) – This is the safest option, since future emails from this sender will still be reviewed and not allowed to bypass security evaluation.
+- Do not add this sender to my allowed senders (recommended) – The safest option, because future emails from this sender will still be reviewed and not allowed to bypass security evaluation.

-- Add the domain to my sender whitelist – This action is for all senders in a particular domain, not just a single sender.
+- Add the domain to my allowed senders – For all senders in a particular domain, not just a single sender.

-Add the address to my sender whitelist – This action is for the single, individual sender who sent this email.
+- Add the address to my allowed senders – For the single, individual sender who sent this email.
 This is the second safest option, because it only allows one individual sender to bypass security evaluation.